sangaryousmane/alx-lms-portfolio/README.md

 # IKRANDAY: A LEARNING MANAGEMENT SYSTEM FOR EVERYONE
-` IKRANDAY is a project born at ALX for making online education accessible to everyone
+## IKRANDAY is a project born at ALX for making online education accessible to everyone

-# Files Manager
+# Project Objective

-This project is a compilation of back-end concepts: authentication, NodeJS, MongoDB, Redis, pagination and background processing.
+This project is a full-stack application that combines react, tailwind, css and shadcdn in the frontend and Prisma, Nodejs, and MYSQL in backend.

-The objective is to build a simple platform to upload and view files with:
+The aim is to build a fully functional web-application for online learning management system.

-- User authentication via a token
+- User authentication and Authorization via a clerk
-- Listing of all files
-- Uploading a new file
-- Changing permissions of a file
-- Viewing a file
-- Generating thumbnails for images
+- Teachers can upload their courses and they can also manage their students
+- Clients can search courses and make purchase, enrol and then get certificated upon completion
+- Admin can manage everything else in the application

 ## Core technologies